kant2002/SqlMarshal/README.md

 ### Executing SQL

-If stored procedure seems to be overkill, then you can add string parameter with attibute [RawSql] and SQL passed to the function would be executed.
+If stored procedure seems to be overkill, then you can add string parameter with attribute [RawSql] and SQL passed to the function would be executed.

 ```